concord-consortium/mysystem_sc/README.md

 3. run the 'copy_files' rake task: `bundle exec rake copy_files`.
 This will copy the MySystem files to $CATALINA_HOME/webapps/vlewrapper/vle/node/mysystem_sc/
 4. Startup the WISE4 server: `cd $CATALINA_HOME; bin/startup.sh`
 5. Verify that you can visit the MySystem app directly: http://localhost:8080/vlewrapper/vle/mysystem_sc/mysystem_sc.html
-6. Login as a teacher and attempt to create a project with MySystem as an active step.
+6. Login to http://localhost:8080/webapp/ as a teacher and attempt to create a project with MySystem as an active step.
+Then create a 'project run' based on that project.
+7. Login to http://localhost:8080/webapp/ as a student in the class you specified when creating the project run.
+Verify that you can start the project with the MySystem step.
+Manipulate the MySystem system diagram and leave the activity.
+Verify that your manipulation is reloaded when you login and visit the MySystem step again.

 The files put into $CATALINA_HOME/webapps/vlewrapper/vle/node/mysystem_sc are derived from the files in this repository in the folders wise4/mysystem_sc and apps/my_system/lib/index.rhtml via the default Rake task.
 See the Rakefile in the root of this repo.
 These template files created in accordance with the directions at http://code.google.com/p/wise4/wiki/HowToCreateANewWise4Step as of 5/2/2011